 Some say it has even been known to raise the dead.
 Or, as that lifelong AC/DC aficionado Slash once said: “Man, Back In Black would make a dead man come!”

-Conceived before the rest of the album that was eventually named after it, Back In Black was what happened when AC/DC auditioned Brian Johnson, the guy who would replace the recently-deceased Bon Scott.
+Conceived before the rest of the album that was eventually named after it, Back In Black was what happened when AC/DC auditioned new singer Brian Johnson, the man who would replace the recently-deceased Bon Scott.

 He recalled: “They said, ‘We got this one song, we got a riff and we’re gonna call it Back In Black, but that’s all we’ve got.
 It’s a tribute to Bon.
 But we haven’t gotten any words and all we’ve got is… [humming the now famous, grenade-throwing riff].’

 “That’s all it was.
 I went, ‘That’s it?’
 And they said, ‘Yeah, well.
 Could you sing the words ‘back in black’?’”
 Grabbing the mic, Johnno waited for them to count in and begin playing the riff again, then just started screaming.
 You know by now what came out.